BradleyCodeU/bradleycodeu.github.io/_apcsa/ch2usingobjects/ch2methodmadness.md

 You got 3 correct answers
 That's 75.0%!
 </pre>
-Your code will behave differently based on the random numbers it selects and the answers provided by the user.
+Your code will behave differently based on the numbers from Part 1 and the answers provided by the user.
 Here is a second possible execution of this code:
 <pre>
 Enter your name: Bob
 Welcome Bob!
 Please answer the following questions...
-3 + 3: 0
+5 + 3: 0
 Wrong!
 The correct answer is 6
-3 * 3: 6
+5 * 3: 6
 Wrong!
-The correct answer is 9
+The correct answer is 15
-3 / 3: 0
+5 / 3: 0
 Wrong!
 The correct answer is 1
-3 % 3: 1
+5 % 3: 1
 Wrong!
-The correct answer is 0
+The correct answer is 2
 You got 0 correct answers
 That's 0.0%!
 </pre>